 ***Note: This program is for VERMONT RESIDENTS ONLY!***

 Who may register with the Marijuana Registry?

-- Cancer, acquired immune deficiency syndrome (AIDS), positive status for human immunodeficiency virus (HIV), multiple sclerosis (MS), glaucoma or the treatment of these conditions if the disease or the treatment results in severe, persistent, and intractable symptoms;
+- Cancer, acquired immune deficiency syndrome (AIDS), positive status for human immunodeficiency virus (HIV), multiple sclerosis (MS), glaucoma, Crohn’s disease, Parkinson’s disease, or the treatment of these conditions, if the disease or the treatment results in severe, persistent, and intractable symptoms;

-- A disease, medical condition, or its treatment that is chronic, debilitating, and produces one or more of the following intractable symptoms: cachexia or wasting syndrome, chronic pain or nausea or seizures.
+- A disease or medical condition or its treatment that is chronic, debilitating, and produces one or more of the following intractable symptoms: cachexia or wasting syndrome; chronic pain; severe nausea; or seizures.

+To become a “registered patient” with the Vermont Marijuana Registry you must complete the Registration Packet located in the Document Library.
 You will be responsible for completing most of the form.
-However, part of the form will need to be completed by your health care provider.
-Your health care provider must be licensed to practice in Vermont, New Hampshire, Massachusetts or New York in order to complete the form.
+However, part of the form will need to be completed by your health care professional.
+Your health care professional must be licensed in Vermont, New Hampshire, Massachusetts, or New York to complete the form.

-After all sections of the form are completed you will need to have it notarized.
-You are also required to provide a digital photograph of yourself for your Marijuana Registry Identification Card.
-Mail the completed form (faxes are not acceptable) along with the other required items to the Vermont Marijuana Registry at the address provided on the form.
+You are also required to provide an electronic photograph of yourself for your Marijuana Registry Identification Card.
+Mail the completed form to the Vermont Marijuana Registry at the address provided on the form.

-The Registry will process your application within 30 days after your application is complete.
-If your application is approved you will be notified in writing and receive a Marijuana Registry Identification Card.
-If your application is denied you will be notified in writing and be advised of your right to appeal the denial.
+The Registry will process your application within 30 days after receiving a completed application.
+If your application is approved, you will be notified in writing and receive a Registry Identification Card mailed to the address provided on your application.
+If your application is denied, you will be notified in writing and will be able to appeal the denial.